J4NN0/wordlist-generator/README.md

    - Wordlist from data file

-      Put the filaneme of the file contains the words that will be combined for the wordlist.
+      Put the filaneme of the file containing the strings that will be combined for the wordlist.

    - Info